novasamatech/parity-signer/README.md

 (You can find `adb` binary in your local Android SDK folder under `platform-tools`, eg. `/home/your_username/Android/Sdk/platform-tools`)

 This should open a menu on the device.
 In that menu go to `Dev Settings` > `Debug server host & port for device`, and enter your local IP address with port 8081 (eg. `192.168.1.42:8081`).
 Restart the app, the error should disappear.

+#### Upgrading NDK from `r13b` to `r19`

+1. [Download NDK `r19`](https://developer.android.com/ndk/downloads/), unpack it in a convenient location.
+1. Update your `NDK_HOME` env variable to the absolute path of the NDK directory.
+1. Edit `./android/local.properties` so that `ndk.dir` points to the absolute path to the NDK directory.
+1. Remove old NDK build with `rm -rf ./NDK`.
+1. Build the new NDK with `./create-ndk-standalone.sh`.